Charlton-Rosero/Charlon-Rosero.github.io/Project2/README.md

 ```bash
 npm start
 ```
-You shoul be able to run it locally on postman
+You should be able to run it locally on postman

 ### Endpoints for CRUD